a2ankitrai/Password-ProManager/README.md

 # Password-ProManager

-A Java FX application to store and manage passwords.
+Password-ProManager is a desktop application to store and manage passwords for different accounts locally.

-The application demonstrates features like Java 8 lambdas, JAX etc.
+This application is developed in Java FX and stores the credentials locally on your system.